typelevel/cats-collections/docs/src/main/tut/dequeue.md

 - unsnoc: to pop a value off the right of the list.

-It is also worth spending some time discussing what we mean by "anortized constant time".
+It is also worth spending some time discussing what we mean by "amortized constant time".
 Internally, the `Dequeue` uses Lists as stacks to store items which are pushed onto either side.
-Lets say we currently have a Dequeue conataining the numbers 1 through 8, this might be stored like this:
+Lets say we currently have a Dequeue containing the numbers 1 through 8, this might be stored like this:

      left stack:                     right stack: